志萍的三分田

 something: 重要的人;值得敬佩的人;具有某种特点的人

-Monica: No Mom, I don't have a restaurant, I work in a restaurant.
+Monica: NoMom.
+I don't have a restaurant.
+I work in a restaurant.

-times earlier.]
+multiple times earlier.]

 Monica: Ross, could you come and help me with the spaghetti, please?

-Mrs. Geller: Oh, we're having spaghetti!
-That's… easy.
+Judy Geller: Oh, we're having spaghetti.
+That's…easy.

 Monica: Actually, we were going to have lasagna.

-Mr. Geller: Oh I love lasagna.
+Jack Geller: Oh, I love lasagna.

-Monica: Well we’re not having it.
+Monica: Wellwe're not having it.

-Mrs. Geller: Then why did you bring it up?
+Judy Geller: Then why did you bring it up?
 You know how he latches on.

 bring up: to mention a subject or start to talk about it 提出(供讨论或促使注意)

-latch on (to something) [lætʃ] : to develop a strong interest in something 产生强烈兴趣
+latch on (to something) [lætʃ]: to develop a strong interest in something 产生强烈兴趣

-Monica: I know this is going to sound unbelievably selfish on my part, but, were you planning on bringing
+Monica: I know this is going to sound unbelievably selfish on my part, but were you planning on bringing

-up the whole baby/lesbian thing?
+up the whole baby-lesbian thing?
 Because I think it might take some of the heat off me.

-selfish ['selfiʃ] : caring only about yourself rather than about other people 利己的,自私自利的
+selfish ['selfiʃ]: caring only about yourself rather than about other people 利己的,自私自利的

 on someone's part: made or done by someone 由…表现出来;由某人所做